-If you or a family member are feeding with formula milk, you might feel worried about how the coronavirus could impact your baby.
-Here is some advice that should help keep your baby fed and safe.
+If you or anyone at home is feeding with formula milk, you might be worried about how coronavirus could affect your baby.
+Try not to be too concerned.
+By following good hygiene practice you can help keep your baby safe, happy, and well fed.

 - If you’re unable to get your usual brand of stage 1 (first) infant formula - don’t worry – you can use any stage 1 infant formula, as all preparations have a similar nutritional composition to comply with legislation.

 - Don’t use stage 2 follow-on formula for any baby under 6 months – only use stage 1 infant formula

 - If you’re using stage 2 follow-on formula for a baby older than 6 months and can’t access this, then changing to stage 1 infant formula is advisable